+Ordinary Meeting of Council - 8 April 2008

+2 / 11 191 Warrimoo Avenue, St Ives P62434 31 March 2008
-T Cooper A Seaton M Miocic Team Leader Compliance Manager Director

-Regulation & Compliance / Development & Regulation
+T Cooper Team Leader Compliance A Seaton Manager Regulation & Compliance Development & Regulation

-Attachments: 1: Notification Sketch - 913232
+cation Sketch - 913232

-2: Photos of Caravan Site - 731094
+2: Photos s of Caravan Site - 731094

-EDUCATION SEMINAR - RESPONSIBLE CAT OWNERSHIP
+EDUCATION SEMINAR -RESPONSIBLE CAT OWNERSHIP

 PURPOSE OF REPORT: To provide Council with additional information in respect of a proposed educational seminar to be hosted by NSW Animal Welfare League on the topic of responsible cat ownership.
-This report was called for at Council's meeting of 13 May permission to present a two hour educational seminar to our residents focussed on responsible cat ownership.
+This report was called for at Council's meeting of 13 May 2008.
+BACKGROUND: Council received correspondence on 7 April 2008 from NSW Animal Welfare League requesting both participation as a stall holder at Council's Dog Day Out picnic races, and also permission to present a two hour educational seminar to our residents focussed on responsible cat ownership.
 The proposed seminar was supported by Council's Companion Animals Advisory Committee at its meeting held on 24 April 2008.
+COMMENTS: Responsible cat ownership education seminars fit well with Council's adopted Companion Animals Management Plan which includes a specific task for "Council to host regular activities for pets and their owners to promote responsible pet ownership".
+RECOMMENDATION: That Council support NSW Animal Welfare League by hosting an educational seminar for resident cat owners, focussing on responsible cat ownership, including housing, wildlife protection, registration, identification, cat care and training.